Read the latest news featuring experts from the Metabolism Unit.

 Diet Quality Is Suboptimal or Poor in Large Proportion of Global Population with HIV

-Kathleen V. Fitch, MSN, a principal associate in medicine at Massachusetts General Hospital, Steven K. Grinspoon, MD, chief of the Metabolism Unit, and colleagues recently conducted the first analysis of diet quality across a multinational cohort of PWH.
+Kathleen V. Fitch, MSN, a principal associate in medicine at Massachusetts General Hospital, Steven K. Grinspoon, MD, chief of the Metabolism Unit, and colleagues recently conducted the first analysis of diet quality across a multinational cohort of people with HIV.
 In the journal AIDS, they report that diet quality was poor or suboptimal in 42% of individuals.

 October 28, 2022